annenkov/haskell-bio/readme.rst

-Some bioinformatic algorithms in Haskell
+Some bioinformatics algorithms in Haskell
 ----------------------------------------